McBrideSM/scripts/README.md

 Shawn McBride
-learning how to set up github
+Descrition: learning how to set up github